 9. Long Banquet Tables with Velvet Runners

 Skip rounds in favor of long farmhouse-style tables with deep velvet runners in jewel tones.
 Pair with crystal candelabras down the center for an editorial winter look that feels both modern and timeless.
+Most options work within a modest budget and install in under an hour.

 10. Edison Bulb and Twinkle Light Canopy

 A canopy of warm-white twinkle lights or Edison bulbs over the reception space creates the kind of glow you cannot fake with overhead lighting.
 Anchor strands to existing beams or rent a freestanding canopy frame.
+Most options work within a modest budget and install in under an hour.

 11. Live Acoustic Music During Cocktail Hour